 The summer heat tends to wipe out the standing water where they breed.
 The problem is that they breed from the time the rain stops until the water evaporates.

-Before the last of the US military departed in 1992, they would use aircraft to spray a pesticide above the countryside to suppress the mosquito population.
+Before the last of the United States military departed in 1992, they would use aircraft to spray a pesticide above the countryside to suppress the mosquito population.
 I’m not sure how regularly it was done, but my wife said it was at least once per year.

 Nowadays, mosquito exterminators are dispatched by the local city government (and everything is done on foot).
 I don’t know how often it’s supposed to happen, but I’ve only seen them spraying once in the last seven years.
 It wasn’t effective at all and perhaps that’s why it isn’t being done anymore.